angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 Here's what you achieved in this page:

 * The Tour of Heroes app displays a list of selectable heroes.
+* You moved the app template into its own file.
 * You added the ability to select a hero and show the hero's details.
 * You learned how to use the core directives `ngIf` and `ngFor` in a component's template.
 * You defined styles in a CSS file and made used them to style the app.